stefanlabuschagne/ConsoleApp3/README.md

 # ConsoleApp3
-# Afrikaans Speech to Text converter using the Google Cloud API
+# Afrikaans Speech-to-Text converter using the Google Cloud AI Api